Thinkware F770 Dash Cam & Cellink B Battery

 The first thing I did was to download the smartphone app and then attach the mount to the F770 and plug it into the car’s accessory power socket.
 Then I pressed the wifi button on the F770 and linked it to my ‘phone.
 I used the live view on the ‘phone app to align the camera on the windscreen, ensuring the image was level and the lens was just inside the wiper swept area.

 I mounted the camera at the top of the windscreen to the left of the rear view mirror.
 To mount it behind the mirror or on the driver’s side would have meant it would have contravened the UK Road Traffic Act 1988 regulations.
-The regulations state that a camera must not intrude more than 4cm into the secondary (pink) wiper clearance zone, or more than 1cm into the primary (red) zone.
+The regulations state that a camera must not intrude more than 4cm into the wiper swept area, or more than 1cm into the primary zone.
 The primary zone is a 29cm wide band centred on the steering column and bounded top and bottom by the wiper swept area of the windscreen.

 I then unplugged the cigarette lighter adapter power lead and routed the hardwire power lead and the lead for the rear camera along the top of the windscreen, to the top of the passenger side A pillar, tucking the lead under the edge of the headlining.